center for restorative programs - alamosa

 crp luke yoder

-Clarissa Woodworth, MA, Deputy Director
+Clarissa Woodworth Espinoza, MA, Deputy Director

 Clarissa joined the Center for Restorative Programs in 2017.
 Clarissa has worked in the Valley for over 25 years with the majority of her years working with community partners in prevention and community collaboration.
-She has worked with schools, social services, public health, criminal justice, and community agencies in all six counties of the Valley coordinating and implementing prevention, intervention programming areas including behavioral health, substance abuse, violence and suicide.
+She has worked with schools, social services, public health, criminal justice, and community agencies in all six counties of the Valley coordinating and implementing prevention, intervention programming areas including behavioral health, substance abuse, violence, and suicide.
 She is passionate in her work with collaborative partnerships to strengthen and enhance community and agency collaboration and to strategically identify needs, gaps, and improvements to advance systems and outcome opportunities for children and families.
 She has served on various community boards and coalitions and helped develop the San Luis Valley Interagency Oversight Group.

 crp clarissa woodworth